austinhg/LinuxScripts/README.md

 Notes during the interview:
 - Pipe requirements file to pull in required dependencies automatically.
 - Possibly set up GitHub project that is used as a package / container.

+---

+### serverCopy.sh

+When it comes to my home server I grew incredibly tired of rsyncing all of my download data from the cloud.
+Here's a script to fix that.
+NOTE: This is a kind of rushed hack-job.
+Take it with a grain of salt.